ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/getting-started-2.md

 ## 3 Configuring Your App

 When you log in to ATS, you see the **My Apps** page.
 An app is a folder in which all the data related to a specific application is saved and managed.
-You must click your app to gain access to the **test settings**.
+You must click your app to gain access to the **app settings**.

 ![](attachments/getting-started-2/my-apps-page.png)
 1. Open your app inside ATS.
 This opens the **Dashboard** page.

 ![](attachments/getting-started-2/dashboard-page.png)

-2. Open the profile menu and click **Show Test Settings**.
+2. Open the profile menu and click **Show App Settings**.

 ![](attachments/getting-started-2/show-test-settings.png)

 You are now on the **Settings** page.
-Here you add environments and selenium hubs.
+Here you add environments and selenium hubs and manage administrative rights.

 ![](attachments/getting-started-2/settings-page.png)

 {{% alert type="info" %}}

 Only the App admin and SCRUM master have the rights to edit the settings.
-You set the roles in the Developer Portal.
+You set the roles in the Developer Portal or via the **Settings** page.

 {{% /alert %}}